Cooking and Baking Projects

-These welcoming, educational spaces not only address individual food insecurity, but foster community to create strong connections and networks that empower beyond each shared meal.
+These social and learning spaces not only address individual food literacy skills, but foster community to create connections and networks that empower beyond each activity.

 After School Cooking

 Cooking with us is fun.
 All our cooking activities showcase vital life skills to everyone involved and include improving information around food waste, circular economies, food choices, food safety and can support work pathway outcomes.

 Our sessions are tailored for all ages and clubs reflect the abilities, tastes and cultures of participants who love to suggest and share their favourites.

 We're currently cooking in North Richmond, Fitzroy, Collingwood, Flemington, Prahran and Burwood.
 We have sessions designed for corporates as part of their ESG requirements.